David Moran in as Kerry make changes

-The returning David Moran is one of five changes to the Kerry side for tomorrow’s McGrath Cup final clash with Limerick at the Gaelic Grounds (3pm).
+The returning David Moran is one of five changes to the Kerry side for today’s McGrath Cup final clash with Limerick at the Gaelic Grounds (3pm).

 Moran had been named to start at midfield last week against Cork but Jack Barry was a late replacement.
 Barry retains his place alongside Moran while Tadhg Morley drops into defence.
 Brendan Kealy comes in for Brian Kelly in goal while Shane Enright, Paul Murphy and Paul Geaney are also included.
 Mark Griffin, Brian Ó Beaglaioch, Peter Crowley and Donnchadh Walsh miss out.